 Devoid of beaches or outstanding historical attractions, Laos’ main draw is its laid-back country.
-This Buddhism land has exotic charm in language, art and culture, creating a unique ethnic Laos.
+This Buddhism land has exotic charm in language, art and culture, creating unique Laos traditions.
 It is impossible to understand Laos culture without having at least a basic understanding of the Laos traditions.
-“5 Interesting Facts About Traditions of Laos” will be your roller coaster of a cultural ride in exploring this enigmatic travel destination.
+5 Interesting Facts About Laos Traditions will be your roller coaster of a cultural ride in exploring this enigmatic travel destination.
 Plan your Indochina travel Laos with us now!

-Laos dishes are often cooked with fresh ingredients such as vegetable, freshwater fish, duck, beef, pork, and chicken.
+Laos people often cook Laos dishes with fresh ingredients such as vegetable, freshwater fish, duck, beef, pork, and chicken.
 Spicing is tangy, using lemongrass, chili, ginger, tamarind, coriander, lemon juice, and aromatic herbs, etc. A common Laos dish is larb, made of minced meat, chicken, fish, or vegetable tossed with garlic, chili, green onions, and lime juice.
-To enjoy delicious food in Laos, book 5 days in Laos tours now
+To enjoy delicious food in Laos, book 5 days in Laos tours now.

 Laos Traditional Arts